 Regina Phelps is an internationally recognized expert in the field of crisis management, exercise design and business continuity and pandemic planning.
 Since 1982, she has provided consultation and speaking services to clients in four continents.
 She is founder of Emergency Management & Safety Solutions, a consulting company specializing in crisis management and business continuity planning.
-A partial list of clients includes Bank of Canada, Nike, Whole Foods Market, Starbucks, Lam Research, VISA, Everbridge, IMF, Stanford University, Caltech Institute, HSBC, Central Bank of Peru, City National Bank, Central Bank of Colombia, Salt River Project, Cal-ISO, United Airlines and the World Bank.
+A partial list of clients includes Bank of Canada, Nike, Whole Foods Market, Lam Research, VISA, Everbridge, IMF, Stanford University, Caltech Institute, HSBC, Central Bank of Peru, City National Bank, Central Bank of Colombia, Salt River Project, Cal-ISO, United Airlines and the World Bank.

 Ms. Phelps works extensively with companies in the area of Crisis/Incident Management team development, process and implementation.
 Her goal is to ensure that a companies strategic and tactical crisis teams know their role at time of disaster and she designs processes and exercises to ensure their success.
 Ms. Phelps conducts over 100 exercises per year for her large multi-national clients.